A Weak Penalty Neural ODE for Learning Chaotic Dynamics from Noisy Time Series: Results on Higher Dimensional Systems

-Table~\ref{tab:cross_system_vpt_kl} further reports robustness under different signal-to-noise ratios. \methodName{} maintains stable performance under perturbations, achieving a VPT of 2.87 at 10\% noise, while the strong NODE baseline drops to 1.88.
-At higher noise levels, \methodName{}'s variant continues to outperform both baselines, highlighting its superior robustness.
-Interestingly, the weak NODE baseline shows erratic behavior: its VPT at 5\% noise (1.97) is even lower than at 10\% (2.42), indicating instability in dynamics reconstruction, consistent with prior findings~\cite{zhao2025accelerating}.
-In contrast, \methodName{} remains stable across noise levels.
-Overall, these results underscore a key strength of \methodName{}: it extends predictive horizons under noise while preserving the statistical properties of chaotic spatiotemporal systems, crucial for reliable long-term modeling.
+In contrast, \methodName{} successfully overcomes this trade-off.
+For short-term prediction, it maintains stable performance under perturbations, achieving a VPT of 2.87 at 10\% noise, while the strong NODE ($T=50$) baseline drops to {2.12}.
+At higher noise levels, \methodName{} continues to outperform other baselines {in short-term prediction}, highlighting its superior robustness. {Simultaneously, \methodName{} achieves highly competitive KL divergence scores across noise levels, avoiding the statistical distortion seen in purely strong form training.} Interestingly, the weak NODE baseline shows erratic behavior: its VPT at 5\% noise (1.97) is even lower than at 10\% (2.42), indicating instability in dynamics reconstruction, consistent with prior findings~\cite{zhao2025accelerating}.

-Note that with 20\% noise, \methodName{} utilizes 5 rollouts, which is found to be more effective for short-time prediction compared to lower-noise cases, where only a single rollout is used.
-This longer rollout strategy significantly improves VPT on the KS system, potentially because exposure to longer temporal contexts during training helps the model better distinguish signal from noise.
-In \textit{Supplementary Note 7}, we provide the details of how many rollouts are used for each case in Table~\ref{tab:cross_system_vpt_kl}.